GoogleCloudPlatform/gke-cloud-sql-postgres-demo/README.md

 By default all Kubernetes Engine nodes are assigned the default Compute Engine service account.
 This service account is fairly high privilege and has access to many GCP services.
-Because of the way the Google Cloud SDK is setup, software that you write will use the credentials assigned to the compute engine instance it is running on.
-Since we don't want all of our containers to have the privileges that the default Compute Engine service account has, we need to make a least-privilege service account for our Kubernetes Engine nodes and then create more specific but still least-privilege service accounts for our containers.
+Because of the way the Google Cloud SDK is setup, software that you write will use the credentials assigned to the compute engine instance on which it is running.
+Since we don't want all of our containers to have the privileges that the default Compute Engine service account has, we need to make a least-privilege service account for our Kubernetes Engine nodes and then create more specific (but still least-privilege) service accounts for our containers.

 #### Privileged service accounts in containers
 The only two ways to get service account credentials are 1.) through your host